llucas314/super-bowl-react/README.md

 ## Future Additions

-I would like to improve the searching capabilities and have full CRUD capabilities.
+I would like to improve the searching capabilities.

 ## Credit